paulosjd/aurnapi/readme.md

 latest air quality data along with site information for each monitoring site

-**/site-info/{site code}**
+**/info/all-sites**

-the site name, region, environment type, latitude, longitude and official webpage URL for additional site information
+information for all monitoring sites: site name, region, environment type, latitude, longitude and official webpage URL for individual sites providing additional site information

+**/info/{region or environment type}** site information for sites filtered by either region or environment type (e.g. /info/south-east or /info/urban-traffic)